 (The C.F. all agree with the respected experts and the SP that this murder will not be solved based on forensics.
 The SP have been saying all along that someone needs to come forward who has first-hand knowledge of the case.
 The suspects did not leave any identifiable physical evidence behind.)

-The Del group had a serious motive to want Lindsay dead if they believed Lindsay snitched on Erickson.
+The Del group had a serious motive to want Lindsay dead if they believed Lindsay snitched on Erickson and the Calgary drug operation.
 Lindsay was in Calgary weeks before Erickson was busted.
 The Del group lost millions in revenue.
-Lindsay’s best friend worked in Lindsay’s office and the friend was in a relationship with a member of the Del group.
-Lindsay knew the Del group personally.
+One of the guys in the group was Leo Rojo Beltran who had connections to a Mexican drug cartel.
+Leo was the man in the group who had the authority to order Lindsay murdered or take care of it himself.
+Lindsay’s best friend RG worked in Lindsay’s office and RG was in a relationship with a member of the Del group.
+Lindsay knew some members of the Del group personally(not all of them).
 Lindsay’s friend abandoned her job without explanation after Lindsay was murdered.
 The investigators have participated in two TV shows (Dateline and Crime watch Daily).
 The only theory they have openly discussed is the Calgary drug bust link. ) The Del group and Lindsay’s best friend have never cooperated with the authorities or agreed to a polygraph exam.
 The Zailo’s did.
 It was reported that some members of the Del group confronted Jason and demanded to know what he saw when he arrived at the DeSousa property.
 The group knew Jason saw the killers.

 Jason was cleared in 2009 prior to Dateline.
 The conspiracy theorists want you to believe their spin that the Zailo’s were only cleared after Dateline aired because they were the only ones with a motive.
 The SP held a news conference in September 2010 because of all the rumours about Jason and his family.
 Sgt.
 Jantzen said most of the tips were from viewers of the Dateline program with “suggestions and theories” that have already been RULED OUT by police.
 “Many of these theories and suggested avenues of investigation are REDUNDANT in nature,” Sgt.
 Jantzen said. ”